A Complete 5-Day Meal Plan to Keep Blood Glucose Under Control

 Bring onion, broth, cumin seeds, jalapeños, cloves, zest, cinnamon stick, and garlic to a simmer in a Dutch oven or a large saucepan.
 Then, cover and continue to simmer for 20 minutes on low heat.
 Next, strain the broth and transfer the liquid to the pan.

-Once you bring to a low simmer, add the lemon juice, shrimp, hot sauce, and salt.
+Once it’s brought to a low simmer, add the lemon juice, shrimp, hot sauce, and salt.
 Cook for around three minutes, until the shrimps are pink and firm.
 Add the cilantro, mix, and serve.

 Dinner – Pampered Chicken

-You’ll need four boneless, skinless, and trimmed of fat chicken breast halves.
+One will need four boneless, skinless, and trimmed of fat chicken breast halves.
 Open them using a sharp knife so that each one forms 2 flaps, hinged at the center.
-Then, put a slice of Monterey Jack cheese on one flap, making sure you leave half an inch border at the edge and press the other flap down.
+Then, put a slice of Monterey Jack cheese on one flap, and be sure to leave half an inch border at the edge and press the other flap down.

 Do the same procedure with each chicken breast.
 Beat two egg whites and dip the stuffed chicken breast.
 Then, roll them in a mixture of two tablespoons of parsley, two tablespoons of grated Parmesan, 1/3 cup of breadcrumbs (seasoned), salt and pepper.